Security

 Bank Statement Parser is built for processing sensitive financial data.
 Every design decision prioritises security, privacy, and auditability.

 All processing happens locally within your runtime.
-The library makes zero API calls, zero cloud connections, and collects zero telemetry.
+The deterministic parsers make zero network calls.
+The hybrid PDF pipeline uses Ollama for local LLM inference — no data is sent to cloud APIs.
 XML parsers are explicitly configured with no_network=True, resolve_entities=False, and load_dtd=False to prevent any outbound access.

 PII Redaction